ricsanfre/pi-cluster/docs/_docs/node.md

 ## Unbuntu boot from USB

-Follow the procedure indicated [here](/docs/ubuntu/) using following cloud-init configuration files (`user-data` and `network-config`). `user-data` file used depends on the storage architectural option selected.
-Since DHCP is used it is not needed to change default `/boot/network-config` file.
+Follow the procedure indicated in ["Ubuntu OS Installation"](/docs/ubuntu/) using cloud-init configuration files (`user-data` and `network-config`) described in the table below.

+`user-data` file used depends on the storage architectural option selected.
+Since DHCP is used to configure network interfaces, it is not needed to change default `/boot/network-config` file.

 | Storage Architeture | node1   | node2 | node3 | node 4 |